 Registered Agent Specifically for the State of Illinois

-Annual Reports – importance of filing a timely annual report can save you late fees, penalties, and interest.
-The annual report filing puts the world on notice that you are active and able to transact business in Illinois.
+Illinois Annual Reports – the importance of filing a timely Illinois annual report can save you late fees, penalties, and interest.
+The Illinois annual report filing puts the world on notice that you are active and able to transact business in Illinois.

 This topic will address the following questions:

 - Why do I need to file an Illinois annual report?

 - What are the consequences of not filing an Illinois annual report?

 - What are the penalties and interest on late (or not filed) Illinois annual reports?